Toolkit for applying

 COVID-19 considerations and ITE newsletter

 Teaching Council have worked in collaboration with the profession and key stakeholders to find practical solutions to the issues that lockdown brought to the sector.
-A regular newsletter for ITE providers was started to keep leaders in ITE up to date with changes to policy during the Covid19 period.
+We have set up webpage with key information as well as a send out a regular newsletter for ITE providers.
 The newsletters contain information on:

 - Making changes to a programme through the interim panel process